Kagebounshin/game-rating-site/README.md

     -   #### First Time Visitor Goals

-        1. I would like to get a clear instructions on what the site is about, what I can do, and how to do it.
+        1. I would like to get a clear instructions on what the site is about, what I can do.
         2. I would like to easily navigate my way through the site.
-For example, if I would like to register to the site, I should find it easily.
-        3. I want the registration process to be smooth.
+        3. I want the registration process to be smooth and availible.
-        4. I would like to search for a specific game review.
-        5. I would like to know where I could purchase a copy of a game.

     -   #### Frequent User Goals
         1. I would like the login process to be a button click away.
-        2. I want to add new games to my lists easily.
+        2. I want to add new games to my backlog easily, maybe add multiple games at once.
         3. I want to review my finshed game, and let others see my reviews.
-        4. I would like to see what other users have review
+        4. I would like to search for a specific game review, to see other users thought on that game.
         5. I would want to add pictures to my review.
         6. I want to see other users backlog.
+        7. I would like to know where I could purchase a copy of a game.

 ---

 - ### Strategy
     - This site focuses on the gamers, one of the larges growing community in the world.
-During this recent pandemic, lots of gaming companys has delayed there games.
-So there hasn't been to many new games that has been released.
+During this recent pandemic, lots of gaming companies has delayed there games.
+So there hasn't been to many new games released.
 So by shortage of something to play, I started my backlog.
-I looked at the games I missed or didn't have time to finish.
-And I made my own list.
-So the reason for this website to even exist is for you to keep track on your own perosnal backlog.
-And when you are done with the game, you can leave a short review of your experience, for other users to see.
+With just pen and paper.
+I looked at the games I missed or didn't have time to finish and started to write them down.
+So the reason for this website is for you to keep better track on your own perosnal backlog.
+Just add your games to your list.
+And when you are done, you can leave a short review of your experience, for other users to see.

 ---

 - ### Scope

-    - So the users of this site should be able to create an account, add to there own backlog, review there finished games & look on other users reviews.
+    - So the users of this site should be able to create an account, add to there own backlog, review there finished games & look on other users reviews and backlogs.
 More features will be to add a link to where you can buy the games.

 ---